mrhunsaker/Graph_Digitizer_Java_Implementation/packaging/README.md

 This directory contains supplemental packaging assets and templates used to produce native installers and portable distributions beyond the default jpackage outputs.

+See `docs/JPACKAGE.md` for detailed `jlink` / `jpackage` guidance and cross-architecture runtime image examples.

 ## Files

  | File | Purpose |